-Working Out With Fibroids
+Exercising With Fibroids

 - Potentially reduce fibroid growth: While exercise probably won’t shrink or eliminate your fibroids, it can potentially reduce future fibroid growth and related symptoms.

-Best Exercise for Fibroids
+Best Exercise for Uterine Fibroids

-Before beginning your exercise program, we recommend that you discuss the following types of activities with your doctor:
+Before beginning your exercise program, we recommend you discuss the following types of activities with your doctor:

 Cardio Exercise: You may want to base the bulk of your exercise plan on cardiovascular activities like walking, running, biking, or swimming.
 These activities are particularly good for helping individuals manage their weight, improve sleep, and raise energy levels.

-Strength Training: While lifting weights can help strengthen bones, you might want to avoid going too heavy if you have fibroids.
+Strength Training: While lifting weights can help strengthen bones, you might want to avoid heavy lifting if you have fibroids.
 This activity can increase blood flow to your abdominal area which, in turn, can feed your fibroids and cause them to grow.
 For better results, use lighter weights or try low-impact activities that involve only body weight.